NxGn 2020: Fantastic Luqman holds true to European hope | Goal.com

 "Humans are the same - we have feet, they have feet.
 Perhaps some have too low an impression of themselves.
 If we look at other countries, they mostly value their locals more than the foreigners but it is the opposite here.
 Here the imports are prioritised and the locals are left behind.
 As a player, we have to believe we can be better.

-November last year saw Luqman receiving a baptism of fire when he made his bow the Malaysia Under-22 in the 2019 Southeast Asian (SEA) Games.
-Ong Kim Swee called up the youngster and was suitably impressed to give him one of the tickets to the competitions in Philippines.
+November last year saw Luqman receiving a baptism of fire when he made his bow for the Malaysia Under-22 in the 2019 Southeast Asian (SEA) Games.
+Ong Kim Swee called up the youngster and was suitably impressed to give him one of the tickets to the competition in Philippines.

 "I was very thankful to coach Ong Kim Swee for giving me a chance to play at a higher level.
 I respect all the players and they are very good.
 We were focused but we made mistakes on the pitch and that is normal for any footballers.
 I learned a lot from the seniors such as Danial Amier, Syamer Kutty, Adam, Irfan and Syahmi.